 Can non-members take swim lessons?

-Yes, we allow non-members to take up to one session of group lessons, (average is 8 lessons per session).
-Or, an introductory private lesson, followed by up to a 5-pack of private lessons, (6 total) before club membership is required.
+Yes, we allow non-members to take up to three private lessons before club membership is required.

 How do I go about getting private lessons?